Philip Sheridan: Western Theater

 The Army of the Cumberland recovered from the shock of Stones River and prepared for its summer offensive against Confederate General Braxton Bragg.
 Sheridan's division participated in the advance against Bragg in Rosecrans's brilliant Tullahoma Campaign, and was the lead division to enter the town of Tullahoma.
 On the second day of the Battle of Chickamauga, September 20, 1863, Rosecrans was shifting Sheridan's division behind the Union battle line when Bragg launched an attack into a gap in the Union line.
 Sheridan's division made a gallant stand on Lytle Hill against an attack by the Confederate corps of Lt.
 Gen. James Longstreet, but was swamped by retreating Union soldiers.
 The Confederates drove Sheridan's division from the field in confusion.
 He gathered as many men as he could and withdrew toward Chattanooga, rallying troops along the way.
 Learning of Maj.
 Gen. George H. Thomas's XIV Corps stand on Snodgrass Hill, Sheridan ordered his division back to the fighting, but they took a circuitous route and did not participate in the fighting as some histories claim.
-His return to the battlefield ensured that he did not suffer the fate of Rosecrans who rode off to Chattanooga leaving the army to its fate, and was soon relieved of command.
+His return to the battlefield ensured that he did not suffer the fate of Rosecrans who was falsely accused of riding off to Chattanooga leaving the army to its fate, and was soon relieved of command.

 During the Battle of Chattanooga, at Missionary Ridge on November 25, 1863, Sheridan's division and others in George Thomas's army broke through the Confederate lines in a wild charge that exceeded the orders and expectations of Thomas and Ulysses S. Grant.
-Just before his men stepped off, Sheridan told them, "Remember Chickamauga," and many shouted its name as they advanced as ordered to a line of rifle pits in their front.
+Just before his men stepped off, Sheridan told them, "Remember Chickamauga", and many shouted its name as they advanced as ordered to a line of rifle pits in their front.
 Faced with enemy fire from above, however, they continued up the ridge.
 Sheridan spotted a group of Confederate officers outlined against the crest of the ridge and shouted, "Here's at you!"
 An exploding shell sprayed him with dirt and he responded, "That's damn ungenerous!
 I shall take those guns for that!"
 The Union charge broke through the Confederate lines on the ridge and Bragg's army fell into retreat.
 Sheridan impulsively ordered his men to pursue Bragg to the Confederate supply depot at Chickamauga Station, but called them back when he realized that his was the only command so far forward.
 General Grant reported after the battle, "To Sheridan's prompt movement, the Army of the Cumberland and the nation are indebted for the bulk of the capture of prisoners, artillery, and small arms that day.
 Except for his prompt pursuit, so much in this way would not have been accomplished."